 We often forget that a little bit of effort can go a long way with energy efficiency.
 Utilising the following tips costs nothing, and helps you maximise your solar energy use in the most efficient way possible.

-Every year we think about upgrading our homes, but looking at how upgrades impact on your energy usage can go a long way to making your home more efficient.
+Every year, we think about upgrading our homes, but when looking at how upgrades impact on energy usage can go a long way to making your home more efficient.

 - Double glaze: Low-emission double glazing or a good quality window film will help keep the heat out most summer days.